shrestaz/TechNews-LSD/Exam Report.md

 #### 1.3.4 Monitoring:

-Prometheus and Grafana were used for monitoring and analysis of the system.
+Prometheus + Grafana and Kibana were used for monitoring and analysis of the system.

 There is a configuration file on the root of the project which has target defined with the system’s API.
 This, in combination with [`routes/metrics.js`](https://github.com/expert26111/NodeServer/blob/master/routes/metrics.js) class, allows for Prometheus to collect metrics and monitor the system.